 Patients first: All your care starts here.

-At Community Health Network’s Family Medicine Residency, we consider the Family Medicine Center to be the most important part of your educational experience with us.
+At the Community Hospital East Family Medicine Residency program, we consider the Family Medicine Center to be the most important part of your educational experience with us.
 The day you begin your residency you become a partner in our practice, and assume the role of being a primary care physician to a panel of patients.

 In our PCMH curriculum, your time in the FMC is a top priority.
 Our goal is to have you seeing your patients in the FMC nearly every day throughout the three years of residency.
 You are available to your patients for acute medical issues, chronic disease management and for preventive health issues on a regular basis.
 Your daily presence in the FMC allows you to integrate into the PCMH team, working side by side with your physician team members, pharmacists, social workers, nurses, medical assistants and our other office staff.

 “I have had the wonderful opportunity to be both a resident and now a faculty member with the Community Family Medicine Residency.
 In both of these roles, I have been able to experience the warm and friendly learning environment.
 As a resident, I was able to hone my medicine skills in a rich learning environment that was challenging yet supportive.”

 Associate Director of Education

 Our philosophy at the FMC is to take care of the patient first and foremost.
 Our PCMH transformation involves the following eight areas that have been highlighted by our national PCMH consultant, TransforMEDSM: